 Toronto has an amazing food scene and our central location made us spoilt for choice.
 Walking down Yonge street, skyscrapers towering over us, we could choose between fine dining, burger joints, sandwich bar and watering holes popular with the after work crowd.
 Venturing into the smaller side streets, the choice widened, with ethnic restaurants to quit all tastes.
 In our time in Toronto, we sampled several places, including Mr Green jeans, in busy Eaton Centre, where we had a juicy and very generous burgers (and lovely dessert).

-Exploring Toronto on foot, with the kids
+Strolling around Toronto with kids

 Toronto is a big city but it is possible to get the first glimpse of some of its main landmarks on foot.